Sayantan23Hazra/To-Do-List-application/README.md

 npm run build
 ```

-This produces an embeddable bundle under `dist/` that exposes the `AiGeneratedTodo` entry.
+This produces an embeddable bundle under `dist/` that exposes the `Todo` entry.